kanaria69/Mainecoco/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## Why was ten scared of seven?
+Because seven ate nine.